 This website contains useful information for prospective students, including detailed descriptions of our department's research activities.
 It contains group activities and links to centers of research, individual research member's activities and interests as well as application forms for both undergraduate and graduate programs, course listings and aspects of living in the cosmopolitan and exciting environment of the city of Montreal.

 The Department of Atmospheric and Oceanic Sciences is located in Burnside Hall in the downtown Montreal Campus.
 The department is equipped with state-of-the-art computational, observational and laboratory facilities.
-The department's infrastructure also includes the Marshal radar facility in the West Island of Montreal.
+The department's infrastructure also includes the Marshall radar facility in the West Island of Montreal.